samya-abbas/airbnb-clone-project/README.md

 What it is: Properly handles session tokens and logout mechanisms.
 Implementation: Use secure cookies, short-lived tokens, and refresh token rotation.
 Why it matters: Helps prevent session hijacking and ensures that users remain in control of their accounts.

+#CI/CD pipelines
+CI/CD (Continuous Integration and Continuous Deployment) refers to the automated processes of building, testing, and deploying code whenever changes are made.
+CI ensures that every change is tested early, while CD ensures the latest version is delivered to users quickly and reliably.

+This is essential for your project because it:
+Reduces errors by running automated tests before merging code.
+Speeds up development by automating deployments.
+Ensures consistency across environments (dev, staging, production).

+Common Tools Used
+GitHub Actions – Automates testing and deployment workflows directly from your GitHub repository.
+Docker – Ensures your app runs the same everywhere by containerizing it.
+Heroku / AWS / Render / DigitalOcean – Platforms to deploy your Dockerized app. pytest / Django test runner – To automatically test backend logic before deployment.